zachnieto/neatqueueweb/docs/README.md

 ## Roles
 ### `/roles`
 #### Description
- (default: 'None') Sets the roles for this queue.
+ (default: None) Sets the roles for this queue, or omit to remove all.
 #### Usage: `/roles (roles)`
 #### Arguments:
 `roles`: *(Optional)* Enter the roles in the form Role,Role,Role,etc.